Free Shopify Audit Scan AI, SEO, CRO, and storefront signals before the next build or migration.

 When these standards are missing, teams over-invest in support headcount to patch platform and process gaps.

-Anonymous StoreBuilt example
+StoreBuilt example

 A UK home-interiors merchant had strong traffic but declining checkout confidence because delivery messaging varied across product templates.
 Their legacy setup made rule updates slow and inconsistent.